ALERT: Українці, увага! Тут ви можете знайти важливі посилання з інформацією про ваше перебування в Чеській Республіці.

 • More information is available on the website of Ministry of Labour and Social Affairs or Czech Social Security Administration [Česká správa sociálního zabezpečení] or contact EURES at local Labour Office

-• More information on social security coordination in the EU is available here and EU Practical Guide on the Applicable Legislation in the EU may be download here
+• More information on social security coordination in the EU is available on the website of the European Commission and EU Practical Guide on the Applicable Legislation in the EU may be download here.

 Czech language courses